Walavouchey/osu-wiki/wiki/Mascots/en.md

 :::

-Alisa was one of the entries in the osu!taiko mascot design contest.
+Alisa was the 2nd-placing entry of the [osu!taiko mascot design contest](https://osu.ppy.sh/community/contests/2).
 She has been playing osu!taiko ever since her early childhood.
 Fond of playing songs for others, she is very musically oriented, and when she is not sleeping or eating, she is playing osu!taiko, or playing retro video games for kicks!

 ### ![](/wiki/shared/mode/taiko.png) Chirou